 The golden rule of branding and brand messaging is to be consistent.

-This is imperative.
-You must keep the same voice, messaging, color scheme, imaging, logos, and so forth.
-Your branding is your reputation.
-And keeping a consistent brand builds and maintains loyalty and trust.
+Your branding is your reputation, so it is imperative to follow this rule for both verbal and visual brand guidelines.
+Keeping a consistent brand builds and maintains loyalty and trust.
 People know who you are and what they can expect from you based on your reputation, which is built from the consistency of your brand.

 But brand messaging can be tricky, especially in times like these.
 How can you be the same when everything around you is so drastically different?
 How can your brand messaging be consistent during the coronavirus pandemic?